cambridge-ceu/csd3/Python/GWAS-Catalog.md

 which include protein name, number of variants, md5, file name and sample size.

-A post-hoc remapping of protein target names to genes can be achieved as follows,
+A post-hoc remapping of protein target names to gene symbols can be achieved as follows,

 ```bash
 Rscript -e '